 Holiday & Sickness

 Parents are asked to give prior notice of holidays taken during term time.
 Please inform the Preschool of the reason your child is unable to attend on the first day of his/her absence.

 If you have a message to relay to staff, teachers are available at the beginning of each morning and at the end of each day to speak to.
 If you do not personally bring or collect your child, please do so in writing.

 Your child will be able to bring something from home each week to show to the class.
-You will be informed when your child is “Showing”.
-Please do not send your child with items from home at other times.
+You will be informed when your child’s ‘show and tell’ day is when he/she starts at the preschool.

 Birthdays are celebrated at snack time.
 If you would like your child to bring a special treat or cake to share, please notify the Preschool in advance.

 Suggestions, Questions & Problems

 To discuss any suggestions, questions or problems you may have concerning your child or the Preschool, please do not hesitate to contact the Manager, Mrs. Sandra Case to make an appointment.

 Positive Behaviour Policy